All-Party Parliamentary Group on Tackling Loneliness & Connected Communities

-Throughout 2020, the All Party Parliamentary Group (APPG) on Loneliness is running a major independent inquiry into loneliness.
+Throughout 2020, the All-Party Parliamentary Group (APPG) on Loneliness ran a major independent inquiry into loneliness.
 Even before the coronavirus pandemic, one in five people in the UK already felt always or often lonely.

 - Build on progress made to date, by recommending tangible and ambitious next steps for government, at the end of the inquiry in December 2020

-- Explore solutions to crucial but complex policy areas identified by the Loneliness Action Group as outlined within the Shadow report, A connected Society?
-Assessing progress in tackling loneliness
+- Explore solutions to crucial but complex policy areas identified by the Loneliness Action Group as outlined within the shadow report, A Connected Society? which assesses progress in tackling loneliness

 Sharing evidence at the Houses of Parliament